sqn175/slam_dev_docker/README.md

 ## Notes

+1. The SLAM source code directory is mounted into the Docker container.
+Set `HOST_SOURCE_DIR="slam/source/dir"`  in `run.sh` , this will mount your code directory `slam/source/dir` into `/slam_dev_src` in Docker.

-2. Some source mirrors such as apt and python mirrors are modified to China mirrors **to improve download speed for China mainland users**.
+2. Some source mirrors such as apt and python mirrors are modified to China mirrors to improve download speed for China mainland users.

 3. You can manually pre-download third-party lib source code tarball files into archive dir for offline Docker building.

-4. You can develop your SLAM algorithm using VS Code inside the containers, just modify the the attributes of `./devcontainer/devcontainer.json`  in VSCode:
+4. **Recommend** to develop your SLAM algorithm using **VS Code** inside the containers, just modify the the attributes of `./devcontainer/devcontainer.json`  in VSCode:

    ```json
    "build": {